-He was a tall man, and a slender one.
-There was about him none of Drew's rugged force, but she felt at once the strength of his personality-a quiet strength, controlled and disciplined.
-His features were delicate and finely chiseled: it was the face of a man who had read and studied much-and, she realized with a shock, suffered much.
+He was a tall man, and a slender ne.
+There was about him none of one. one.
+There was about him none of Drew's rugged force, but she felt at once the strength of his personality -a quiet strength, controlled and disciplined.
+His features were deli-cate and finely chiseled: it was the face of a man who had read and studied much-and, she realized with a shock. suffered much.
 There was a shock, suffered much.
 There was humor in his mouth, but sadness in his eyes.
 But most forcibly he struck her as a man with an abundant sympathy.
 In an access of relief, she knew that she could tell her story to this man and be assured of a respectful hearing.
 She began to speak.

 Will Helen be able to persuade Whitney to drop Mrs. Dunlap's case against her?
-And what of Drew-will he regret his action in turning against Helen, and can Helen really be serious about postponing her wedding to Drew because of his attitude?
+And what of Drew-will he regret his action in turning against Helen, and can Helen really be serious about postponing her wed-ting to Drew because of his attitude? ding to Drew because of his attitude?
 Read the climax of this dramatic novel in the July issue of Radio Mirror-and meanwhile, tune in The Romance of Helen Trent at 12:30 P.M., E.D.S.T., Monday through Friday on CBS.
+RADIO AND TELEVISION MIRRON

 All because he joked about biscuits on his NBC Club Matinee, Ransom Sherman had to sample the wares of two Northwest Airline Stewardesses on his trip to the Jack Frost Carnival in Fargo, N. D.

+5

+So natural they even have half MOONS

+USA-EOAM Millio
-MEALS MEN LIKE-

-• It's really thrilling to see how you can put new spark and new variety into every-day meals.
-Have the kind of meals the menfolks like to rave about, and save money besides!
-Just get yourself the new "EVERY HOME-MAKER'S COOK BOOK," written especially for readers of this magazine.
-Packed with 192 pages of new recipes and new menus, the kind that men like, the kind that are filling, tasty and different without being fancy.
+MEALS MEN LIKE- It's really thrilling to see how you can put new spark and new variety into every-day meals.
+Hare the kind of meals the menfolis like to rare about, and sare money besides!
+Just set yourself the new "EVERT HOME-MAKER'S COOK BOOK," written especially for readers of this magazine.
+Packed with 192 Dares of new recipes and new menus, the kind that men like, the kind that are filling, tasty and different without being fancy.
 Only 25c.
 Wrap coins or stamps safely.
-Address: Readers' Ser-vice Bureau, Dept. CB-12, Radio Mirror, 205 East 42nd Street, New York, N. Y.
+Address: Readers' Ser-vice Bureau.
+Dept. CB-12, Radio Mirror, 205 East 42nd Street.
+New York.
+N. Y. Bright green and yellow, stiff, wash-able cover.
+Patent binding lies perfect-ly flat when open.
+Radio AN MATTIN ALESTIC COMPANY